xMayble/Impossible_Pattern_Game/README.md

 Time spent: 7 hours spent in total

 ## Instructions
-First, click on the link to the website down below.
-Once you are on the website, there should be an option on the upper right corner "Remix to Edit".
-Press on that.
-It should now take you to a new glitch window where you are able to edit the code for the game.
-However, you will not be really editing the game.
-Press on "Show", then press on the option "Next to Code".
-It should bring up the game!
-Now just press on the start button, but don't continue to play the game yet.
-Now, just go on an empty line on the code, and press on your spacebar.
-For example, go on line 5, where it is empty, and just press space bar.
-Now, press the "Start" again on the game, and have fun!
+Below is the site to play around with the Impossible Pattern Game!
+Once you arrive at the website, press 'Start'.
+However, do not attempt to play the game just yet.
+After you have pressed 'Start', click on the small refresh icon right above it!
+Now, you can officially start the game.
+Have fun!
 Link to project: (https://glitch.com/edit/#!/impossible-pattern-game?path=script.js%3A6%3A11)

 ## Required Functionality